jonathanbell/laravel-docker/README.md

 - `composer` installed
 - Docker installed and running
 - Nothing already running on port 443 or port 3307 on your localhost
+- The Xdebug browser extension installed

 ## Installation

+Instructions are for the Mac OS.

 1. Clone this repository: `git clone git@github.com:jonathanbell/laravel-docker.git`
 1. `cd` into the `laravel-docker` project directory